tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 `CTLSDatagramHandshake` messages will also require the use of IP fragmentation, which is sometimes undesirable.
 Operators can avoid these concerns by setting `template.handshakeFraming = true`.

-### The Transcript layer

-TLS and DTLS start the handshake with an empty transcript.  cTLS is different: it starts the transcript with a "virtual message" whose HandshakeType is `ctls_template` ({{template-handshaketype}}) containing the `CTLSTemplate` used for this connection.
-This message is included in the transcript even though it is not exchanged during connection setup, in order to ensure that both parties are using the same template.
-Subsequent messages are appended to the transcript as usual.

-When computing the handshake transcript, all handshake messages are represented in TLS `Handshake` messages, as in DTLS 1.3 ({{!RFC9147, Section 5.2}}), regardless of `template.handshake_framing`.

-To ensure that all parties agree about what protocol is in use, the Cryptographic Label Prefix used for the handshake SHALL be "Sctls " for Stream cTLS and "Dctls " for Datagram cTLS.
-(This is similar to the prefix substitution in {{Section 5.9 of !RFC9147}}).

-### The Logical layer

-The logical handshake layer consists of handshake messages that are reconstructed following the instructions in the template.
-At this layer, predefined extensions are reintroduced, truncated Random values are extended, and all information is prepared to enable the cryptographic handshake and any import or export of key material and configuration.

-There is no obligation to reconstruct logical handshake messages in any specific format, and client and server do not need to agree on the precise representation of these messages, so long as they agree on their logical contents.

 # Handshake Messages